andreabat/restify-jwt/README.md

 ## Credits

 Based on [auth0/express-jwt](https://github.com/auth0/express-jwt).
-The major difference is that restify-jwt tries to use built in restify errors wherever possible.
+The major difference is that restifyve-jwt tries to use built in restify errors wherever possible.

 ## License